quicwg/base-drafts/draft-ietf-quic-recovery.md

 acknowledgement for a new packet, the sender SHOULD double the crypto retransmission timeout and set a timer for this period.

-When crypto packets are in-flight, the TLP and RTO timers are not active.
+When crypto packets are in flight, the TLP and RTO timers are not active.

 #### Retry and Version Negotiation